-T+24h: In the northern hemisphere, two-way troughs associated with the westerly wave are expected over northeast Atlantic Ocean and the Mediterranean Sea creating a shortwave flow pattern over North Africa.
-Moreover in the south, the flow is expected to take a slightly disturbed pattern with a closed cyclonic circulation system over southeast Atlantic Ocean off the tip of South Africa.
+T+24h: In the northern hemisphere, two-way troughs associated with the westerly wave are expected over northeast Atlantic Ocean and the Mediterranean Sea, creating a shortwave flow pattern over North Africa.
+Moreover in the south, the flow is expected to take a slightly disturbed pattern with a feeble trough over southeast Atlantic Ocean off the tip of South Africa.

-T+48h: The flow is similar to that of the previous day but the troughs associated with the westerly wave are expected to weaken and shift slightly to the east in the northern hemisphere.
+T+48h: The flow is similar to that of the previous day but the troughs associated with the westerly wave are expected to fill-up and shift slightly to the east in the northern hemisphere.
 In the southern hemisphere the flow is expected to be similar to the previous day, but take on a more zonal pattern.

-T+72h: The troughs associated with the westerly wave in the northern hemisphere are expected weaken further while moving to the east.
-In the southern hemisphere, the flow is expected to take a similar pattern as the previous day.
+T+72h: The troughs associated with the westerly wave in the northern hemisphere are expected fill-up further giving way to a more zonal flow pattern.
+In the southern hemisphere, a disturbed flow pattern is expected over southeast Atlantic Ocean with the development of anti-cyclonic system, while a more zonal flow pattern is expected over southern Indian Ocean.